-Major Japanese gyudon chains such as Yoshinoya now operate hundreds of locations worldwide, including in China, the United States, Southeast Asia, and beyond.
+Major Gyudon chains such as Yoshinoya now operate hundreds of locations worldwide, including in China, the United States, Southeast Asia, and beyond.
 Depending on the brand, they continue to expand through a mix of company-owned and franchised outlets.

 Because you do not need specialized equipment such as heavy-duty ventilation for yakiniku or noodle-making machines for udon, the initial investment threshold tends to be relatively low.